SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-05-01-org-python.md

 So, we've set up a basic emacs-jupyter configuration.

 The catch here is that Jupyter should be available on Emacs startup (at the time of evaluation of the `emacs-jupyter` package, to be precise).
-That means, if you are launching Emacs with something like an application launcher, global Python & Jupyter will be used.
+That means, if you are launching Emacs with something like an application launcher, global Python &amp; Jupyter will be used.

 ```python
 import sys